Duella12345/dog_project/README.md

  - Root Directory
     - app (files relating to the application and new predictions from model)
 		- static
-			- css
-				- custom.css (styling file)
 			- js
 				-image_upload.js (javascript for uploading image)
-        - templates
+        - templates (html templates)
             - index.html
-            - layout.html
 			- result.html
-		- uploads (folder for uploaded images)
-        - app.py
+        - app.py (flask app file)
-		- dog_names.txt
+		- dog_names.txt (list of dog names for model categories)
-		- model.py
+		- model.py (the app models)
     - app_test_images (folder containing images for final algorithm test)
 	- haarcascades
-	- images (images in notebook)
+	- images (images in notebook and readme)
     - notebook (notebooks used in developing the scripts)
         - dog_app.ipynb
         - extract_bottleneck_features.py
     - LICENSE.txt
 	- requirements.txt (required libraries for running app and model)
-	- train_model.py
+	- train_model.py (python to train model prior to using in app)

 Screenshot of notebook output: